Don't Make Waves: Critical reception

 Upon its release on June 20, 1967, Don't Make Waves received generally mixed reviews.
 By the time the film was released, the popularity of beach films and films that related to California beach culture had begun to wane as had the popularity of Tony Curtis as a matinee idol.
 Film critic Andrew Sarris' contemporary review in The Village Voice reported that the film was "one of the more underrated comedies of the season," but added "[the film] is the latest of what promises to be a long line of frightening documentaries on the state of California" and "the biggest liability, however, is Claudia Cardinale, who should never act in English."
 Dave Kehr wrote in Chicago Reader that the film had a "remarkable tone" of "sharp but warmhearted social satire."
 Writing for Turner Classic Movies, critic Jeff Stafford described the film as "often surprisingly funny and full of incidental pleasures [...]
 Curtis is perfectly cast as the shyster pool salesman," and "the sight gags are also occasionally inspired."
-Don't Make Waves also received a positive review from film critic Leonard Maltin who described it as "a gem", and noted the "good direction, funny performance by Sharon Tate and a catchy title song...".
+Don't Make Waves also received a positive review from film critic Leonard Maltin, who described it as "a gem", and noted the "good direction, funny performance by Sharon Tate and a catchy title song...".

+Filmink argued "As a film, it’s a mess, although there’s always something happening and it is bright and silly.
+You can see why it didn’t make money, but you can also see why it was always on TV."

 In American Prince, his 2009 autobiography, Tony Curtis wrote of making Don't Make Waves, "The plot was utterly ridiculous, but I agreed to appear in the film because I got a percentage of the gross."
 The film went on to earn $1.25 million at the box office.

 Home media

-Don't Make Waves was released to DVD by Warner Home Video's Warner Archive on June 27, 2011 as a burn-on-demand Region 1 widescreen DVD.
+Don't Make Waves was released to DVD by Warner Home Video's Warner Archive on June 27, 2011, as a burn-on-demand Region 1 widescreen DVD.